astamm/roahd/README.md

 mfD = mfData( grid, list( 'comp1' = Data, 'comp2' = Data ) )
 ```

-Also, this allows to exploit simple calls to customised functions which
+Also, this allows to exploit simple calls to customized functions which
 simplifies the exploratory analysis:

 ```r